Dixons Croxteth Academy

-Dixons Croxteth Academy is a co-educational secondary and sixth form school in the Croxteth area of Liverpool, England, with no formal faith affiliation.
+Dixons Croxteth Academy (formerly The De La Salle Academy) is a co-educational secondary school in the Croxteth area of Liverpool, England, with no formal faith affiliation.

 Until 2022 it was a Catholic school for boys.

 History

 Grammar school

 It was known as the De La Salle Grammar School until 1983 and was originally based on Breckfield Road South in Everton.
 The new school site is that of the former Central School, and was rebuilt in 1954.
 By the 1960s, it had around 700 boys.

 Comprehensive

 In 1983, the school became De La Salle RC Comprehensive School.
 It amalgamated with four other catholic schools in 1988.
 The school was founded by the De La Salle brothers, who engaged with the day-to-day running of the school.